carpas/mae/source/_posts/things.md

 ---
 title: Things
 ---
-This is a living post about the top *Things* that I do, Read, Watch and essentially, love.
+This is a *living post* about the top things that I Do, Read, Watch and essentially, love.

 # Do

-- Pranayama & Foley Breathing
-- Sun Salutation
+- Yoga
-- Quantic Living Food
+- Living Food
 - Consultancy
 - Project Management
 - Studies

 # Read